sharduul/chalk/_drafts/2019-10-8-how-to-make-passive-income.md

 {% include image.html path="posts/acorns-reviews.png" path-detail="posts/acorns-reviews.png" alt="Acorns Reviews 2019" %}

-- i will talk about passive income, why is it imp, and how to start making
+Let's talk about passive income!
+And get you start making another stream of income.

-- make money no matter what you do 365 days a year
+This post was comprehensively help you make money no matter what you do 365 days a year.
+Just read every line with utmost attention.

-- first why
+But, first, do you know why do you need passive income in the first place?

-- if reading this chances are you are trading something in exchange of money
+If you are reading this chances are you are trading "something" in exchange of money.
+That something can be time, knowledge, energy for most of us.
+That makes it an active income.

-  - time, knowledge, expertise, energy...anything
-- this is active income
-- this is not bad
-- but problem is -
+Don't get me wrong, it is not bad at all.
+In face, most us start from that point.

-  - if you stop putting in time, energy you won't make any money
-  - if tomorrow you stop going to job
+But the problem is if you start dedicating that "something" - you won't make any money at all.
+If tomorrow you stop going to your 9-5 job you will have absolutely zero income from that point.

-- there is limitation
+Basically, there is a limitation on how much you invest that "something".
+For instance, there is only so much time in a day that you could work.

-* you have to move above it
-* be able to sit at home on wednesday after watching TV and still be sure that money will come to your bank account
+This post is my attempt to inspire you to move above it.
+Motivate you to reach to a point where you ca sit at home on a Wednesday afternoon - watching TV, play with your kids and still be sure that money will make it to your bank that day.

-* be taking a trip for a month and still not worry
+Or take a month long vacation and still not worry about money.
+Because you know it is being generated passively.

-- make money for you instead of trading time for it
-- let's see how
+If I have got you to this point, I am sure you would like to see how could you get started.

+Let's dive into that, shall we?

-* i make \$5450 every month passively... on top of my day job
-* that is \$180 per day for doing almost nothing!
+> I make $5450 every month passively.
+On top of my day job.
+That is $180 per day for doing almost nothing.

+My main sources of this passive income are as follows.

+### Dividends

-* main sources are
+- main sources are

   - dividends - \$800
     - invested in stocks, bonds and etfs